home

 Theater for Kids in Jerusalem

 Although many plays are performed in Hebrew, there is also theater suitable for kids in English, without words and with subtitles.
-Even many of the Hebrew-only plays can be appreciated by all languages for the marvelous music and costumes.
+Even many of the Hebrew-only plays can be appreciated in all languages for the marvelous music and costumes.
 It's worth checking with the Train Theater in Liberty Bell Park for plays suitable for an English-speaking audience, and if you're lucky enough to visit in early August, don’t miss the International Festival of Puppet Theater.

 The renowned Jerusalem Theater in the neighborhood of Talbiyeh offers dozens of shows for kids throughout the year.
-And for cinema aficionados, the Jerusalem Cinematheque outside the Old City walls offer children's movies on weekends and on school vacations.
+And for cinema aficionados, the Jerusalem Cinematheque outside the Old City walls offers children's movies on weekends and on school vacations.
 The Cinematheque's International Film Festival for Children and Youth brings together a leading collection of films for kids and young adults from all over the world and offers competitions where the children get to be the judges, as well as exciting film-related workshops.

 Parks for Kids in Jerusalem